History of tornado research: Field research projects

 On February 8, 2024, meteorologist and storm chaser Reed Timmer, along with Mark Simpson, Sean Schofer, Curtis Brooks, published a paper about the design of and information about a new meteorological rocket probe which can be launched into tornadoes.
-The researchers launched one of these rocket probes into the 2019 Lawrence–Linwood EF4 tornado.
+The researchers launched one of these rocket probes into the 2019 Linwood EF4 tornado.
 The probe recorded winds of 85.1 m/s during its first rotation around the tornado and also recorded a pressure drop of 113.5 hPa inside the tornado.
 The probe also recorded that the tornado's updraft was 65.0 m/s.
 The tornado threw the probe 51 km, where the researchers were able to recover it.

 In mid-April 2024, the National Severe Storms Laboratory along with Texas Tech University began the Low-Level Internal Flows in Tornadoes (LIFT) Project, with the goal to collect data from the "damage layer" of tornadoes; from ground level to 20 m above the surface.
 The LIFT project deployed 11 times between April–June, gathering data from "numerous successful intercepts".